credebl/studio/README.md

 ## Credit

-The CREDEBL platform is built by Blockster Labs (Product Division of AyanWorks) team.
+The CREDEBL platform is built by AYANWORKS team.
 For the core SSI capabilities, it leverages the great work from multiple open-source projects such as Hyperledger Aries, Bifold, Asker, Indy, etc.

 ## Contributing